Aseel1818/LearnHub/README.md

 - **Home Page:** Overview of available courses with easy navigation.
 - **Courses Page:** Search and filter options for course discovery.
 - **Course Details Page:** Detailed course information with enrollment choices.
-- **User Profile Page:** Users can view enrolled courses, edit their profile, and delete their account.
+- **User Profile Page:** Users can view enrolled courses, edit their profile, and delete their accounts.
 - **Admin Dashboard:** Comprehensive management of courses and users with CRUD operations and search functionalities.
 - **About Us Page:** Information about the team and project objectives.

 ## Documentation & Wireframes 📄
-Additional project documentation and wireframes can be found [here](link-to-documentation).
+Additional project documentation and wireframes can be found [here]([https://www.canva.com/design/DAFWNhcAR68/d877iOXNBLxaXS389DoZ6A/view?utm_content=DAFWNhcAR68&utm_campaign=designshare&utm_medium=link&utm_source=editor](https://docs.google.com/document/d/1I8z7v1Z6PQehaefNLf7gnUVvlFtQWWOt5YPlXUVV1SM/edit?usp=sharing)).

+## Project presentattion 📄
+project presentation can be found [here](https://www.canva.com/design/DAFWNhcAR68/d877iOXNBLxaXS389DoZ6A/view?utm_content=DAFWNhcAR68&utm_campaign=designshare&utm_medium=link&utm_source=editor).

 ---

 Thank you for exploring our LearnHub project!
 We aim to provide a valuable resource for learners seeking live courses.
-For any inquiries or feedback, please reach out to the team.
+If you have any questions or feedback, please contact the team.